 Conclusion

 The future of Java contains some exciting changes, and some can improve Minecraft for the better.
-However, these improvements depend on Mojang updating to a new version of Java and making changes to the game's code.
+However, most of these improvements depend on Mojang updating to a new version of Java and making changes to the game's code.
 Hopefully, at some point, the potential benefits outweigh the time commitment, and Mojang dedicates the time to achieve this.
-While Mojang has quietly added support for the Minecraft launcher to supply newer versions of Java, until they officially announce a Java version bump, we can only assume the game will remain on Java 8 for the foreseeable future.
-Until then, you can at least try out the new garbage collector improvements.

 Hi, I'm Maddy Miller, a Senior Software Engineer at Clipchamp at Microsoft.
 In my spare time I love writing articles, and I also develop the Minecraft mods WorldEdit, WorldGuard, and CraftBook.
 My opinions are my own and do not represent those of my employer in any capacity.
 Find out more.